Thank you to our

 Ross-on-Wye Cricket Club was founded in 1837.
 The club’s historic pavilion was built in 1887 and was restored in 2005 as part of the ECB’s NatWest CricketForce initiative.
 Now, we are an ECB Focus Club for Herefordshire Cricket and ClubMark accredited.

-There are three senior men’s teams: the First and Second XI play in the Worcester League and the Third XI play in the GB Liners’ Marches League.
-A Ladies XI was re-established in 2012 and plays a series of Friendly fixtures.
-A Friendly XI plays on a Sunday against local and touring teams.
+There are currently two senior men’s Saturday teams: the First and Second XI play in the Worcester League whilst a senior Friendly XI plays on a Sunday against local and touring teams.

-The thriving junior section is run by ECB qualified coaches who all hold First Aid qualifications and up-to-date DBS (previously CRB) certificates.
+The thriving seven team junior section is run by ECB qualified coaches who all hold First Aid qualifications and up-to-date DBS (previously CRB) certificates.

-Junior training for 6-13 year olds (boys and girls) takes place every Wednesday evening from mid-April to September from 6-7.30 p.m.
+Junior training for 6-13 year olds (boys & girls) takes place every Wednesday evening from April to September from 6-7.30 p.m.

-Senior training (includes boys aged 14+) is every Thursday evening from 6-8 pm with a qualified ECB Level III coach.
+Likewise, senior training (including boys & girls aged 14+) takes place every Thursday evening from 6-8 pm with a qualified ECB Level III coach.

 The club enjoys a picturesque location, nestling under the spire of St Mary’s Church and close to the beautiful River Wye, it really is a wonderful place to play cricket.

 This is a flourishing, family-friendly club and new members are always welcome so, please get in touch by contacting our Club Secretary Jim Lewis on 07432 523249 or firstname.lastname@example.org.
 We look forward to meeting you.